On-demand generation of dark-bright soliton trains in Bose-Einstein condensates: Dark-Bright soliton generation and dynamics

-Illustrated in Fig.~\ref{fig:GPE_IP_h}(b) are the zeros $k_{\pm1}=\pm0.0098-i0.1737$, which lie almost on top of each other since $\Re k_{\pm1}\approx 0$.
-In Fig.~\ref{fig:GPE_IP_h}(a) we compare the numerically found DB solitons (solid lines), stemming from the GPE, with the analytical ones (dot-dashed lines), obtained using our analytical tool presented in Section~\ref{sec:model}.
-It is obvious that the numerical solutions do not coincide with the analytical ones.
-The reason for this to happen is because our analytical method provides solutions at $x\to\pm\infty$ or, equivalently, at $t\to\infty$.
-In this case, $t=250$ is still a very early time in the scale of this solution.
-However, despite the fact that we cannot capture the early stages of the dynamics for these pairs of DB solitons, two interesting observations, absent in the previous explorations, can be made.
-Focusing at the origin ($x=0$) the emitted radiation during the DB soliton formation is trapped between the solitonic structures in both components.
-Secondly, the presence of a non-negligible background in the minority species is a direct consequence of the interaction between components caused by their overlap inside the box in the initial configuration.
-This finite background radically changes the behaviour of a typical DB soliton and our numerically identified waveforms morph into beating DB solitons~\cite{Hoefer2011,Yan2012}.
-Indeed, the spatiotemporal evolution of both the dark [Fig.~\ref{fig:GPE_IP_h}(c)] and the bright [Fig.~\ref{fig:GPE_IP_h}(d)] soliton components reveal the characteristic beating of such solitonic entities.
-Here, we want to point out that the bright solitons of the DB entity $k_{\pm1}$ are in-phase and therefore the DB solitons interact repulsively~\cite{Segev1998}, an effect that can be discerned by closely inspecting Figs.~\ref{fig:GPE_IP_h}(c) and \ref{fig:GPE_IP_h}(d) at later times.
+However, despite the fact that we cannot properly capture the early stages of the dynamics for these pairs of DB solitons, an interesting observation, absent in the previous explorations, can be made.
+For instance, during the early dynamics, the presence of a non-negligible background in the minority species radically changes the behavior of a typical DB soliton, and our numerically identified waveforms morph into beating DB solitons~\cite{Hoefer2011,Yan2012}.
+Indeed, the spatiotemporal evolution of both the dark and the bright soliton components [see Figs.~\ref{fig:GPE_IP_h}(c) and \ref{fig:GPE_IP_h}(d), respectively] reveal the characteristic beating of such solitonic entities.
+Importantly, these beating solitons, however, are not ``discernible'' at the level of the eigenvalues of the IST analysis.
+Here, we want to point out that the bright solitons of the DB entity $k_{\pm1}$ are in phase and therefore the DB solitons interaction is repulsive~\cite{Segev1998}, an effect that can be discerned by closely inspecting Figs.~\ref{fig:GPE_IP_h}(c) and \ref{fig:GPE_IP_h}(d) at later times.